Personal profile

 Biography

-In 2010 I took up a new Chair in Paediatric Science at the University of Manchester.
+In 2010 I took up a new appoitment, the Chair in Paediatric Science at the University of Manchester.

-A main research aim is to find out why people are sometimes born with abnormal kidneys, ureters and bladders.
-These are the key causes of children needing long term renal dialysis and kidney transplantation.
-I am also working on translational therapies, including those based on growth factors and precursor cells, for kidney, bladder and, more recently, neural disease.
+My main research aim is to find out why people are sometimes born with abnormal kidneys, ureters and bladders.
+These are the key causes of children needing dialysis and kidney transplantation.
+I am also working on translational therapies, including those using gene therapies and precursor cells, for kidney and bladder diseases.

-My research successes include: discovery of mutations in kidney and urinary tract malformations, and showing that the encoded molecules regulate epithelial, smooth muscle and neural differentiation; elucidating and ameliorating pathological mesenchymal-epithelial growth factor signalling in the renal tract and also the peritoneal lining; testing preclinical growth factor therapies for polycystic kidney diseases and renal agenesis; and using human pluripotent stem cell models to model normal and abnormal renal tract development.
+My research successes include: discovery of mutations in kidney and urinary tract malformations, and showing that the encoded molecules regulate epithelial, smooth muscle and neural differentiation; elucidating and ameliorating pathological mesenchymal-epithelial growth factor signalling in the urinary tract; testing preclinical growth factor therapies for polycystic kidney diseases and renal agenesis; testing gene therapy on models of genetic bladder disease; and using human pluripotent stem cell models to model normal and abnormal renal tract development.

-I have supervised clinical and science students leading to 19 PhD, three MD, 11 MRes, two MSc and one MPhil awarded theses.
-I currently supervise three PhD students and one MRes student.
+I have supervised clinical and science students leading to 23 PhD, three MD, 12 MRes, two MSc and one MPhil awarded theses.
+I currently supervise three PhD students.
+Of my previous students, three became Professors (UCL).

 In 2015, The Renal Association gave me their Lockwood Award, and I was their 2016 de Wardener Lecturer, both in recognition of my outstanding record in research and teaching.